heritage-of-rajasthan-essay

 haveli-for-sale-rajasthan-jaipur

-It is unfortunate that the built heritage of Jaipur is being destroyed by its citizens.
+Unfortunately, the built heritage of Jaipur especially Haveli in Jaipur is being destroyed by its citizens.
 This loss is irreplaceable.
 It is this priceless architectural legacy that influences thousands of travelers to the pink city.
 I’m apprehensive there will be very few Havelis a few years down the line for travelers to witness and experience.
-It is vital for us to conserve our built heritage.
+We need to conserve our built heritage.

 It would be pertinent to mention here the family disputes concerning ownership & division of Havelis in Jaipur & Rajasthan.
 The same has been discussed in detail in this post The old heritage Haveli in Jaipur.